-Today marks the tenth anniversary of Friends's series finale.
+Today marks the 20th anniversary of Friends’ premiere episode.
 We are rerunning this piece, which was originally published on March 11, 2013.
-Vulture's commenters had many more suggestions, which you can read here.
-And read Margaret Lyons's piece on why she still loves the show a decade after it ended.
+Vulture’s commenters had many more suggestions, which you can read here.
+And read Margaret Lyons’s piece on why she still loves the show a decade after it ended.

 PI-vot!
-If you've moved a couch in the last ten years, some unhelpful person has probably shouted this as you've hoisted it down a hallway or flight of stairs.
+If you’ve moved a couch in the last ten years, some unhelpful person has probably shouted this as you’ve hoisted it down a hallway or flight of stairs.
 PI-vot!
 Ross Geller will live on forever.
-But that's just one of many Friends lines that's worked its way into everyday use.
-On the occasion of Friends battling it out in today's Sitcom Smackdown quarterfinals, it's time to take a walk through the show's most potent quotables and concepts, covering romance, revenge, and, yes, couch-moving.
+But that’s just one of many Friends lines that’s worked its way into everyday use.
+Let’s take a walk through the show’s most potent quotables and concepts, covering romance, revenge, and, yes, couch-moving.